-The total raised for the redevelopment was a fantastic £180,000 and we are very grateful to villagers and local companies who supported us in our fundraising efforts as well as the major funders who gave sizeable grants.
+The total raised for the redevelopment was a fantastic £180,000 and we are very grateful to the many villagers and local companies who supported us in our fundraising efforts as well as the major funders who gave sizeable grants.

+The National Lottery Community Fund awarded us a grant of £60,000 towards Phase 2 of the redevelopment which was a significant step toward the total required.
 A further grant of £13,293 was received in August 2024 to cover the cost of the installation of a projector, screen, media centre and sound deadening.

 The Garfield Weston Foundation kindly awarded us a grant of £15,000 towards the Phase 2 redevelopment.